bd452/MSW/docs/development.md

 - Line ending issues (CRLF enforcement on Windows)
 - Windows-specific test failures
 - Platform-specific linting differences

+**Remote tests run against the remote branch**: if you have local-only changes, push them first or the remote workflow won’t see them.

 The `.gitattributes` file automatically normalizes line endings, but remote testing is still required to validate Windows-specific behavior.